superhos/vue-baberrage/README.md

 - Performance improvement.

 #### Version 2.1.2
-- Using ES6.
+- Used ES6.
 - Performance improvement.

 #### Version 2.1.9
-- Adding Throttling
+- Added Throttling

+#### Version 3.1.0
+- Used Rollup to build.
+- Add `posRender` attribute for customizing the show up lane of baberrage messages.
+- Fixed issues.

 ## Future
 I am developing `Vue-Baberrage-Plus`, difference between `Vue-Barrage` and `Vue-Baberrage-Plus` is former will be used for a tool, and `Plus` is a baberrage system.